Cogger101/Cogger101/README.md

 # Hobbies

-Some of my favourite things to do outside of developing are:\
+Some of my favorite things to do outside of developing are:\
 🌎 Travelling\
 🎮 Gaming \
 🏃 Running, Rugby🏉, Football⚽ and Cycling🚵\
 🎼 Attending concerts and playing guitar\
-🍜 and food is life \
+🍜 and food is life

 # 📫Get In Touch

-- My Portfolio (in progress) : https://cogger101.github.io/web-project/
+- My Portfolio (in progress): https://cogger101.github.io/web-project/
 - Linkedin: https://www.linkedin.com/in/sean-coughlan-48247b299/?originalSubdomain=uk